rubymotion-community/sugarcube/README.md

 (main)> feb_1_2013.era
 => 1  # no, I don't know what this is :-/
 (main)> feb_1_2013.today?
-=> false  # actually, at the time i'm WRITING this, it IS true, but by the time
+=> false  # actually, at the time I am WRITING this, it IS true, but by the time
           # you read it, not so much ;-)
 (main)> NSDate.new.today?
 => true
 (main)> feb_1_2013.same_day?(NSDate.new)